mmistakes/minimal-mistakes/_posts/Spring/Section3_DatabaseAccessWithHibernate_JPA_CRUD/3) JPA Annotations/2023-03-29-JPA Annotations.md

 - Actually, the use of @Column is optional
 - If not specified, the column name is the same name as Java field
 - In general, I don't recommend this approach
-	- If you refactor the Jaca code, then it will not match existing database columns
+	- If you refactor the Java code, then it will not match existing database columns
 	- This is a breaking change and you will need to update database column
 - Same applies to @Table database table name is same as the class